Aatman21/EE698R_Course_Project_DDPM/README.md

 - **Optimized for single-CPU training**: The original implementation is designed for distributed GPU training.
 I have adapted the codebase to run efficiently on a single CPU setup by adjusting the batch size, micro-batching, and memory handling processes.
 This allows the model to be trained on lower-end machines without requiring large-scale hardware setups.

-- **Results after 20,000 steps**: I trained the model for 30,000 steps and achieved the following metrics, which are saved in the attached `results_lin_sched.xlsx` file also I have trained the model with the polynomial variance which I have attached with the name `results_poly_sched.xlsx`.
+- **Results after 20,000 steps**: I trained the model for 20,000 steps and achieved the following metrics, which are saved in the attached `results_lin_sched.xlsx` file also I have trained the model with the polynomial variance which I have attached with the name `results_poly_sched.xlsx`.
 This includes gradients, loss functions, MSE values, and more, detailed across multiple checkpoints during training.

+- **Polynomial Scheduler**: The polynomial variance scheduler introduces a more flexible control mechanism over the noise accumulation during the forward diffusion process.
+Unlike the linear schedule, which distributes noise evenly over time, the polynomial scheduler can be fine-tuned to either slow down or accelerate the rate of noise addition.

 ## Installation